kokkos/kokkos.github.io/content/community/tea-time.md

 Kokkos tea-time
 ---------------
-[CExA](https://cexa-project.org) hosts a monthly Kokkos tea-time session on the second or third Wednesday of the month at 4 PM Paris time (10 AM Eastern, 8 AM Mountain).
+[CExA](https://cexa-project.org) hosts a monthly Kokkos tea-time session on the third Wednesday of the month at 4 PM Paris time (10 AM Eastern, 8 AM Mountain).
 Each session lasts 45 minutes.

 Register [here](https://lists.cexa-project.org/sympa/subscribe/network) to be notified about future events.